 I believe that history is on your side for Camp Gitmo.

-And after the war, the prisoners enjoyed it so much they bought the prison.
+And after the war, the prisoners enjoyed it so much, they bought the prison.

 Are you kidding?

-Well, and uh incredible.
+Well, incredible.

-I uh it's a bit of history that I didn't know.
+It's a bit of history that I didn't know.

 That does change the perspective on Gitmo.